Jamestown 2007

 Jamestown 2007 is the name of the organization which planned the events commemorating the 400th anniversary (quadricentennial) of the founding of Jamestown, Virginia in 1607, the first permanent English-speaking settlement in what is now the United States of America.
 America's 400th Anniversary was an 18-month-long commemoration including 10 Signature Events, hundreds of community programs and dozens of partner and programs and events.
 Activities took place throughout Virginia, in major cities along the East Coast, and in the United Kingdom.

 The 400th anniversary commemoration helped redefine Jamestown's role in American history.
 Long regarded by many Americans as a failed settlement or a historical footnote, Jamestown's contributions were brought into sharper focus.
 Jamestown's legacies of democracy, free enterprise and cultural diversity linked the nation's earliest days to contemporary American life.
 Claims to these legacies were supported by new archeological discoveries by William Kelso at Historic Jamestowne and new scholarly research by respected historians such as James Horn of the Colonial Williamsburg Foundation.

-One of the commemoration's greatest achievements was active participation by the three Jamestown cultures - the European-American colonists, African-Americans and Virginia Native Amercians.
+One of the commemoration's greatest achievements was active participation by the three Jamestown cultures - the European-American colonists, African Americans and Virginia Native Americans.
 While major Jamestown observances have been held every 50 years since 1807, America's 400th Anniversary marked the first time representatives of all three cultures developed their own events and messages.